 He adds, “However, monitoring at these levels is not enough.
 The solution must also monitor at runtime, not rely on a cloud service for a decision, and, more importantly, react in real-time to the threat.
 It is only then can the attacker be denied any kind of dwell time, instantly killing any attempt to establish persistence or a command-and-control channel process.”

 When looking for deterministic protection platforms to manage your application security, consider these systems:

 - Micro Focus Fortify

-For a full list, check out our Top Application Security Vendors for 2021.
+For a full list, check out our Top Application Security Vendors.

 Improve Compliance by Protecting Your Applications

 Application security offers more than just preventing ransomware; it also helps organizations in highly regulated industries improve their compliance.
 Many application security tools don’t require access to the internet in order to identify breaches, preventing an additional vulnerability that endpoint or network security tools may add.